Rotheca myricoides

-The cultivar 'Ugandense' is an untidy evergreen shrub growing to 4 m tall and 2.5 m broad, with oval leaves and masses of pale blue flowers in summer and autumn.
+The cultivar 'Ugandense' is an untidy evergreen shrub growing to 4 m tall and 2.5 m broad, with oval leaves and masses of pale-violet blue butterfly-like flowers in summer and autumn.
 Each flower has a darker blue lower petal.
 With a minimum temperature of 10 C, this plant can only be grown under glass in temperate zones.
 The altitude range for this species is 900–1680 m.
-It has won the Royal Horticultural Society's Award of Garden Merit.
+The plant has won the Royal Horticultural Society's Award of Garden Merit.

 Distribution

 Rotheca myricoides is native to mountains from Eritrea to South Africa.
-It is native to Angola, Botswana, Burundi, Caprivi Strip, Democratic Republic of the Congo, Djibouti, Eswatini, Eritrea, Ethiopia, Kenya, KwaZulu-Natal, Malawi, Mozambique, Namibia, Northern Provinces, Rwanda, Somalia, Sudan, Tanzania, Uganda, Zambia, Zimbabwe.
-It was introduced to Trinidad-Tobago, Australia, Brazil.
+It is native to Angola, Botswana, Burundi, Caprivi Strip, Democratic Republic of the Congo, Djibouti, Eswatini, Eritrea, Ethiopia, Kenya, KwaZulu-Natal, Malawi, Mozambique, Namibia, Northern Provinces, Rwanda, Somalia, Sudan, Tanzania, Uganda, Zambia, and Zimbabwe.
+It was introduced to Trinidad-Tobago, Australia, and Brazil.

 Habitat

 This species may be found in rocky places, streams and edges of the evergreen forest.
+The shrub thrives in frost free climates, tolerating full sun to part shade, but preferring part shade and moist, well-drained soils rich in organic matter.
+In colder climates, 'Ugandese' is often grown in containers as it cannot stand temperatires below 10°C (50°F).
+If temeperatures fall below -3.9°C (25°F) the plant may die, but rejuvenates from its roots in spring.

 Etymology

-The Genus name, Rotheca, seemingly comes from the Malaysian words "cheriga" which means small and "thekku" which means teak.
-The species epithet comes form a French word "myriades" which means ten thousand and a Latinization of a Greek "oides" which means to see.
-Some say that the species epithet came about because it resembles another species in Myrica so the name refers to the leaf shape.
+The genus name, Rotheca, seemingly comes from the Malaysian words "cheriga", which means small, and "thekku", which means teak.
+The species epithet comes from the French word "myriades", which means ten thousand, and a Latinization of the Greek "oides", which means to see.
+Some say that the species epithet came about because it resembles another species in Myrica, so the name refers to the leaf shape.

 'Ugandense' is a cultivar of this species which shows purplish-blue flowers with flashy stamens.
-Originally named Clerodendrum myricoides 'Ugandense' but a 1998 study let to its current status as Rotheca myricoides 'Ugandense".
+It was originally named Clerodendrum myricoides 'Ugandense', but a 1998 study led to its current status as Rotheca myricoides 'Ugandense".